-Due to the growing importance of technology, creating an online presence is important in starting a business.
-Check if your domain name is available in online web hosting sites.
+Due to the growing importance of technology in the current culture, creating an online presence is important for a successful business.
+Check if your domain name is available at a number of online web hosting sites.

 Step 2: Establish Ownership

-The owners of an LLC are known as either members or managers.
-The title depends on the management structure of the business.
+The owners of an LLC are known as members and managers.
+All LLCs will have members, but not every LLC will have managers.
+The difference in title depends on the management structure of the business.

 The LLC Management Structures:

-- Member-managed: Ownership is divided among members of the LLC, and all parties receive profits according to an agreement (distribution of responsibilities, sharing liability, etc.)
+- Member-managed: Ownership is divided among members of the LLC, and all parties receive profits according to an agreement (distribution of responsibilities, share of liability, etc.)

 - Manager-managed: One person is appointed as the main operator, and other LLC members such as investors are not actively involved in day-to-day operations.